Roma (2018 film): Production

 On 8 September 2016, it was announced that Alfonso Cuarón would write and direct a project focusing on a Mexican family living in Mexico City in the 1970s.
 Production was set to begin in fall 2016 by his production company, Esperanto Filmoj, and Participant Media.
 The film was produced by Cuarón, Gabriela Rodríguez, and Nicolás Celis.
 Filming took place from 27 November 2016 to 14 March 2017.
 Cuarón said he "just wrote the script without looking back.
 I started page one, I finish it, I never read it again as a whole.
 I never share it with anyone."

 Roma was shot in sequence, which Yalitza Aparicio, who plays Cleo, said helped her.
 She was most terrified by the scene on the beach, as she—like her character—could not swim.
 Before being cast, Aparicio, who had recently completed graduate training in preschool education, had no acting experience or formal training in acting.
 She has joked that the only "acting" she has ever done was lying to her parents and teachers.

 Filming took place on location throughout Mexico City, as Cuarón felt shooting on soundstages would be difficult for first-time actors.
-The movie theatre serving as a recurring location was the Teatro Metropólitan, where Cuarón's Y tu mamá también premiered in 2001.
+The movie theatre serving as a recurring location was the Teatro Metropólitan, the site of the 2001 premiere of Y tu mamá también, Cuarón's hitherto latest Mexican film.

+Roma was released as a black and white film.
+It was filmed in color and converted to black and white in the post-production process.
+“I wanted to do a modern film that looks into the past,” Cuarón said.